GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-One of the things I’ve been pushing is code reading.
-I think that is the most useful thing that a community of programmers can do for each other—spend time on a regular basis reading each other’s code.
+The problem is that coding isn’t fun if all you can do is call things out of a library, if you can’t write the library yourself.

-~ Douglas Crockford
+~ Donald Knuth
 <pre>

 </pre>